 Candidates will study the following compulsory Level 7 modules in the first year:

-- Exploring Contemporary Issues in Education 1: developing critical skills as leaders
+Exploring Contemporary Issues in Education 1: Policy Review and Critical Analysis

-The third year involves one practical research development module:
+The third year involves one practical research development module (your own small-scale research project):

-The second part of the programme comprised the research thesis at Level 8 which requires the production of a 60,000 word report.
+The second part of the programme comprises the research thesis at Level 8 which requires the production of a 60,000 word report.

 Research is focused on workplace practice, enabling advanced practitioners to undertake a doctoral programme whilst also making a significant contribution to their own professional practice as well as their organisation’s strategic development.